UTNkar/documentation/content/project_moore/involvement/role.md

 ### Board (Level 2)

-Allowed to administer the application process ONLY for level 3 as well as view the applications for these.
-Is allowed to appoint (tillsätta) or disapprove applications.
-Is allowed to add and edit roles/positions only on level 3 for ALL teams (kommitté/arbetsgrupp).
+Allowed to administer the application process for level 3, 4 and 5 as well as view the applications for these.
+Is allowed to appoint (tillsätta) or disapprove applications on both levels.
+Is allowed to add and edit roles/positions on level 4 and 5 ONLY for the team (kommitté/arbetsgrupp) that they are appointed to.

 The Board has this level of access.